colinsctsang/ContinuousDiffusionModel/README.md

 ## Dataset
 We use the dataset from https://github.com/IVRL/w2s.

+## How to use
+Run train.py to train the model and output the images

 ## Publication
 If you find this repository useful, please cite:
 - **Continuous Diffusion Model for Self-supervised Denoising and Super-resolution on Fluorescence Microscopy Images**